Semna Despatches: Discovery

 The Semna Despatches were found in a Theban tomb which was below the Mortuary Temple of Ramesses II by J.E.Quibell in 1895–1896.
 The Despatches were found in a wooden box in a very poor state of decomposition with estimates that around two thirds of the Papyri having been already lost when Quibell found them.
 The Despatches suffered another mishap as when they were being hoisted out of the tomb they fell from the basket back down the shaft potentially damaging more of the already fragile papyri.
 After Quibell got them back to England they sat on a shelf in the Edwards Library at University College, London until they were given to the esteemed Egyptologist Alan Gardiner to preserve and publish around 1900.

 Translation

 The Job of translating the Semna Despatches fell to Paul C. Smithers who worked on them in early 1940 until his death in 1943.
 Unfortunately, because it was war time, and because Smithers died in September 1943 from a lingering illness he was unable to consult the original plates containing the Semna Despatches so instead he worked from photographs.
-Because of the difficulty in working from photographs, Smithers encountered some errors in translation resolved by Dr Bryan Kraemer and Dr Kate Liszka in 2016.
+Because of the difficulty in working from photographs, Smithers encountered some errors in translation resolved by Bryan Kraemer and Dr Kate Liszka in 2016.
 Kraemer and Liszka also made a translation of two separate papyri found with the Semna Despatches which also related to the Semna Forts.
 Unlike the Semna Despatches which dealt with monitoring the movements of people around the Semna Gorge these papyri dealt with administration and talk about the inspection of officials in the fort of Elephantine.